WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 ## All heros

 50 more HP for all 250 and under heroes.
+10% increase to ultimate costs for all heroes.

 ### Supports

 Supports have off-screen-ally icons that appear on the edges of the screen (can be switched on/off/only critical allies in settings)

-Supports also can see all allies health bars above their own (can be switched onoff in settings.)
+Supports also can see all allies' health bars above their own (can be switched on/off in settings.)

 #### Kiriko